infernalstudios/Infernal-Expansion/CONTRIBUTE.md

     public class MobNameModel<T extends MobNameEntity> extends EntityModel<T>
     ```

-6. Fix any errors you recieve
+6. Fix any errors you receive

 7. Refactor it again, changing it to `MobNameModel`, replacing `MobName` with the same as in step 2.